Russia says Games 'broke the ice', hosts lead medals table

 On Saturday, the Ukraine National Olympic Committee said cross-country skier Marina Lisogor had failed a doping test, a day after a German and Italian athlete were thrown out of Sochi for taking banned substances.

-Russia's role in the crisis in neighbouring Ukraine also came under scrutiny when a Ukrainian skier pulled out of the Games in protest against her government, and athletes from the team asked to wear black armbands to honour those killed in violent street protests.
+Russia's role in the crisis in neighboring Ukraine also came under scrutiny when a Ukrainian skier pulled out of the Games in protest against her government, and athletes from the team asked to wear black armbands to honor those killed in violent street protests.

 But in general the thrills and spills on snow and ice have captured the imagination, and Saturday provided another action-packed day in Sochi and amidst the snow-capped peaks of the Caucasus Mountains towering in the distance.